lextoumbourou/notes/notes/permanent/Negative Log-Likelihood.md

 {% notebook permanent/notebooks/negative-log-likelihood.ipynb %}

-Negative Log-Likelihood is the 2nd part of the [[Cross-Entropy Loss Function]].
+Negative Log-Likelihood is the 2nd part of the [[Categorical Cross-Entropy Loss]].